STEVE AND BEN VAN DAM IN 1991

 Steve’s dream became reality in the woods north of Harbor Springs, just a few miles from Lake Michigan.
 In 1976, Steve cleared land next to his home and built a small boat building shed.
 The business now known as Van Dam Custom Boats formally began the following year as Van Dam Wood Craft.

-STEVE WORKING ON THE HALF MODELS AT THE STUTSMANVILLE RD.
-SHOP
+STEVE WORKING ON THE HALF MODELS AT THE STUTSMANVILLE ROAD SHOP

 His first jobs were in reconstructing and restoring many notable wood boats.
 He also built several dinghies.
 When the business was young, Jean helped support the young family by working in the health field and even completed a graduate degree.
 “But I always knew Van Dam Wood Craft would succeed,” says Jean.